fuyans/fsetoolsGUI-doc/source/pra/prapy-proc/index.rst

 .. py:data:: solver_iter_count
     :type: float

-    Number of iterations took to solve the time equivalence.
+    The number of iterations took to solve the time equivalence.

 .. py:data:: solver_time_equivalence_solved
     :type: float

     The solved time equivalence value.
-This is the time taken for the streuctural element to reach :py:data:`solver_steel_temperature_solved` when exposed to the standard fire [5]_.
+This is the exposure time for the structural element to reach :py:data:`solver_steel_temperature_solved` when exposed to the standard fire [5]_.

 Reference